Hypopituitarism is a condition in which the pituitary gland does not produce normal amounts of some or all of its hormones.

 - Loss of the body or facial hair (in men)

 - Sensitivity to cold

-- Short height (less than 5 feet) if onset is during a growth period
+- Short height (less than 5 feet or 1.5 meters) if onset is during the childhood growth period

 - Slowed growth and sexual development (in children)